Child Labor and Forced Labor Reports

 Dominican Republic

-In 2022, the Dominican Republic made minimal advancement in efforts to eliminate the worst forms of child labor.
-The Ministry of Labor created the Protocol for Coordination and Internal Action to address situations of complaints or detection of child labor and its worst forms.
-In addition, several government agencies signed a cooperation agreement to implement a new transportation program that facilitates school access in hard-to-reach areas.
-However, despite new initiatives to address child labor, the Dominican Republic is assessed as having made only minimal advancement because of a practice that delays advancement to eliminate child labor.
-Numerous reports indicate that school administrators have denied access to education to a significant number of children without identity or residency documents.
-Additionally, children without identity or residency documents, most of whom are of foreign origin or descent, are being prevented from receiving social services, including access to the government's poverty reduction and vocational training programs.
-Children in the Dominican Republic are subjected to the worst forms of child labor, including in commercial sexual exploitation, sometimes as a result of human trafficking.
-Children also perform dangerous tasks in agriculture, including forced labor in the production of various crops.
-Significant enforcement gaps remain, including limited human and financial resources for labor and criminal enforcement agencies to conduct inspections, and the lack of authority for labor inspectors to directly assess penalties for labor law violations.
-In addition, the Dominican Republic's legal prohibitions related to trafficking are insufficient because they require threats, the use of force, or coercion to be established for the crime of child trafficking.
+In 2023, the Dominican Republic made minimal advancement in efforts to eliminate the worst forms of child labor.
+The government enacted Resolution 10-2023, which added 14 additional dangerous and unhealthy categories of prohibited activities for persons under 18 years of age to the country’s hazardous work list, including domestic work.
+The Ministry of Labor and the Attorney General's Office also signed an inter-institutional agreement to increase their coordination to address child labor.
+However, despite these new initiatives to address child labor, the Dominican Republic is assessed as having made only minimal advancement because school administrators continued to deny access to education to a significant number of children who were without identity or residency documents.
+Barriers to education access increase children's vulnerability to child labor.
+Children without identity or residency documents, most of whom are of foreign origin or descent, were also being prevented from receiving social services, including access to the government's poverty reduction and vocational training programs.
+In addition, significant enforcement gaps remain, including limited human and financial resources for labor and criminal enforcement agencies and the lack of authority for labor inspectors to directly assess penalties for labor law violations.
+The Dominican Republic's legal prohibitions related to child trafficking are also insufficient because they require threats, the use of force, or coercion for the crime of child trafficking to have occurred.

 Want this report plus over a thousand pages of research in the palm of